Connecting Perl on UNIX or Linux to Microsoft SQL Server

 TargetAuth = TargetUsers_password

-We will describe these attributes in the following sections.
-When using Perl DBI, you do not need to specify TargetUser and TargetAuth in the data source, as these are passed in to the DBI->connect method.
+We describe these attributes in the following sections.
+When using Perl DBI, you don't need to specify TargetUser and TargetAuth in the data source, as these are passed in to the DBI->connect method.

 Authentication